 We do try to prevent this from happening.
 Many times Camper’s become aggressive due to frustration with communication.
 Our Camp Leaders and staff are trained to handle behaviors, and each Buddy will also receive some training on Sunday night.
 If the Camper becomes aggressive the Camp Leaders will step in and remove the Buddy from the situation and handle things accordingly.
+Once the Camper has calmed down a staff member will bring the Buddy back to hang out with their Camper.
 If the Camper becomes too aggressive he/she will be sent home.

 The only time prior to your arrival at camp that you can find out who your camper is, is during the required Buddy Parent Meeting When you arrive at camp on Sunday night we will give you your cabin assignment along with your Camper’s name.

 We are an active camp so a two piece may get pulled down or come off while trying to help your Camper.
 Therefore we require all volunteers to wear a modest one piece bathing suit for your privacy as well as your Camper’s.
 The Camp Leaders and other staff will be wearing them as well.